denivladislav/backend-project-4/README.md

 ```

 ## Credits
-This utility was created during my <a href="https://en.hexlet.io/pages/about">Hexlet</a> Backend-developer" education course.
+This utility was created during my <a href="https://en.hexlet.io/pages/about">Hexlet</a> "Backend-developer" education course.
-g